 If you need information on this website in an alternative, more accessible format please contact our Web Support Team: email@example.com.

 Please include details of the content you need and the required format or the service you are trying to access.
-We will then work with the team who own the content or the service to get you what you need.
+We will then work with the team who owns the content or the service to get you what you need.

 We aim to provide you with an initial response within two working days and will provide clear information about how we will deal with your request.

-If you have any difficulty in accessing the content of this site or discover an accessibility issue which we have not yet identified or we are otherwise addressing, please contact the Web Support team and we will provide assistance: firstname.lastname@example.org.
+If you have any difficulty in accessing the content of this site or discover an accessibility issue that we have not yet identified or we are otherwise addressing, please contact the Web Support team and we will provide assistance: firstname.lastname@example.org.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).